NCR-CoDE/quicktheories-site/quickstart/advanced.md

 As Generators are just simple functions, creating new ones is easy:
 <pre><code>(prng,step) -> new Point(prng.nextInt(10000), prng.nextInt(10000))
 </code></pre>
-The second parameter (labelled step) provides a count of how many examples have been created - for most Generators it can be ignored.
+The second parameter (labelled "step") provides a count of how many examples have been created - for most Generators it can be ignored.

 Although raw Generators are easy enough to create, it's usually easier to combine the existing ones:
 <pre><code>private Generator&ltCylinder&gt cylinders() {